Delete records

 Place select, selectAll, or get before delete to specify returning columns.

 Need to provide where, findBy, or find conditions before calling delete.
-To prevent accidental deletion of all records, deleting without where will result in TypeScript and a runtime error.
+To prevent accidental deletion of all records, deleting without effective where conditions will result in TypeScript and a runtime error.

 await db.table.all().delete();